 BTW, Hokusai created the series when he was over 70 years old.

 2. South Wind, Clear Sky

-In early autumn when the wind is southerly and the sky is clear, the rising sun can turn Mount Fuji red what we see on this Ukiyo-e print.
+In early autumn when the wind is southerly and the sky is clear, the rising sun can turn Mount Fuji red, as we can see in this Ukiyo-e print.
 Ukiyo-e, meaning “the floating world”, is a genre of Japanese woodblock prints and paintings, principally produced between the 17th and the 20th centuries and featuring motifs of landscapes, tales from history, the Kabuki theater, and pleasure quarters.
 Around the 1670 the first of the great masters of ukiyo-e, Hishikawa Moronobu, began to produce prints on a single sheet showing flowers, birds, female forms and erotic scenes of a type known as shunga.
 This type of print was produced in black ink on white paper, and the artist could later add different colours by hand.
-By the end of the 18th century the techniques had been developed to allow printing of multi-coloured prints known as nishiki-e.
+By the end of the 18th century the techniques had been developed to allow printing of multi-colored prints known as nishiki-e.